Jacob Elordi names actor who was first choice for Saltburn over Barry Keoghan

-Jacob Elordi subtly shades Barry Keoghan by revealing Emerald Fennell’s first choice for Saltburn
+Jacob Elordi subtly shades Barry Keoghan by naming Emerald Fennell’s first choice for Saltburn

 Elordi revealed which high-profile star Fennell originally wanted to play lead role